sanichi/wd/README.md

 # README

-This rails app is the [Wandering Dragons Chess Club](https://wanderingdragonschess.club/) website.
+This rails app is the [website](https://wanderingdragonschess.club/) of the Wandering Dragons Chess Club.

 To run/test locally: